apoltix/iTMDb/README.md

 ## How to use

 You can check out the included test project (`iTMDbTest`) within the Xcode workspace for an example of how to use the framework.
-All iTMDb classes are prefixed with `TMDB`, and the main class, from which most common operations can be made, just called `TMDB`, is known as the "context".
+All iTMDb classes are prefixed with `TMDB`, and the main class, just called `TMDB`, is known as the "context" in many API calls.

 1. Add the framework to your project like any other framework (use Google if you don't know how to do this).